College of Professional Studies

 - Protection and Defense of Computer Networks

 The College of Professional Studies offers the following graduate certificates.
-Requirements are listed at www.cps.gwu.edu.
-Note that Strategic Cyber Security Enforcement is available only to students enrolled in the M.P.S. in safety security and leadership online program.
+Requirements are listed on the College of Professional Studies website.
 In addition to those listed, graduate certificates in political management and strategic governance and in strategic communications campaigns are offered in Spanish to closed cohorts of students in Latin America and in Spain.

 - Climate Change Management and Policy